bogdanoancea/simulator/README.md

 one wants to build the application on Windows.

 <p>Prerequisites
 <p>1.
 MSYS2 environment.
-MSYS2 is a software distribution and building platform for Windows and
+MSYS2 is a software distribution and building platform for Windows.
+We used the MSYS2 environment provided by RTools 4.0 which
-it can be freely downloaded from https://www.msys2.org/.
+can be freely downloaded from https://www.msys2.org/.
 Installing MSYS2 is straightforward, detailed instructions are provided on the project's web page mentioned above.
 <p>After downloading the MSYS2 installer, run it and select to installation directory.